 As a result of its impairment testing for 2016, the Company recorded impairment charges of \$11,850 to reduce the carrying value of long-lived property and equipment assets from their carrying value of \$3,250 to their estimated fair value of \$800 and to reduce the carrying value of assets held for sale from their carrying value of \$65,586 to their estimated fair value, less costs to sell of \$56,186.
-As a result of its impairment testing for 2015, the Company recorded impairment charges of \$8,572 to fully write-off long-lived property and equipment assets.
-These impairment charges are included in the consolidated statements of operations and changes in net assets.
+This impairment charge is included in the consolidated statements of operations and changes in net assets.
+Impairment testing for 2017 yielded no impairment.